Skip to main content

 This sounds obvious.
 It's surprisingly rare.

-Every message that passes through the EV Cloud broker is written to a storage layer you own.
-We support streaming to your Postgres database, a data warehouse, or an event stream.
+In an owned-data design, every message that passes through the connectivity broker is written to a storage layer you control, rather than only into a vendor's internal database.
+In practice that means streaming events to your own Postgres database, a data warehouse, or an event stream as they arrive.

 The schema is documented and stable.
-Sessions, transactions, meter values, and status events are normalized into tables you can join and query directly.
-We expose a read replica endpoint so your analytics tools connect directly — no API layer, no quotas, no asking permission to run a query.
+Sessions, transactions, meter values, and status events get normalized into tables you can join and query directly.
+A read-replica endpoint lets analytics tools connect to the data without an API layer, quotas, or asking permission to run a query.
+Because the OCPP message frames are persisted with timestamps, you can reconstruct any session end to end, not just read a pre-aggregated summary.
+If you also roam over OCPI, the CDR and session records land in the same store, so cross-protocol reconciliation stays in one place.

 The compounding value of clean data

-Operators who own their data tend to build better products over time.
+Owned data compounds: operators who hold their own records tend to build better products over time.
 They catch fault patterns before they become incidents.
 They identify underutilized chargers before they become stranded assets.
 They negotiate better energy contracts because they can actually model their demand.

 The value isn't in any single query.
 It's in the accumulation of operational intelligence over months and years.
-That only happens if the data is yours to begin with.
+That only happens if the data is yours to begin with, with the schema, history, and access controls under your roof rather than rented from a reporting product.

-Data ownership should not be a late-stage legal review item.
-It should be part of the architecture and procurement conversation from the first shortlist.
+Treat data ownership as a first-shortlist criterion, not a late-stage legal review item.
+It belongs in the architecture and procurement conversation from the very first vendor call, scored alongside protocol support and pricing.

 Use the OCPP platform buyer guide to score data portability next to protocol support.
 Then compare vendor models in the comparison hub and take the commercial discussion to the contact page when you need a migration-safe rollout path.